voidbraeker/Void-Grid-Unmade-Policies/README.md

             <p>We do not knowingly collect personal data from children under the age of 13 (or 16 in certain jurisdictions).
 If you identify as a minor via our age-gate, we strictly disable behavioral tracking and transmit a "child-directed" flag to ironSource to ensure compliance.</p>

             <h2>4.
 Data Storage</h2>
-            <p>Rift Runner: Unmade is a "local-first" game.
+            <p>Void Grid: Unmade is a "local-first" game.
 Your gameplay progress is stored locally on your device.
 We do not maintain user accounts on our servers.</p>

             <h2>5.
 Contact Us</h2>
             <p>For any questions regarding this policy, contact us at: <a href="mailto:Voidbraeker@gmail.com">Voidbraeker@gmail.com</a></p>